koenderks/Art-Gallery/cran-comments.md

-## aRtsy version 0.2.4
+## aRtsy version 1.0.0
-This is a submission for aRtsy version 0.2.4.
+This is a submission for aRtsy version 1.0.0.
 In this version I have:

-* Added a new function to the package.
+* Bumped the version number to 1.0.0.
+* Improved documentation.

 ## Test environments
 * Windows install, (on github actions) R release